Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics

-\item[b)] Then, according to point \textbf{3 }of the AK rule, the number of function evaluations required by the quantum algorithm is that of a classical algorithm that benefits of Alice's advanced knowledge of half of the problem setting as per conditions \textbf{1} and \textbf{2}. \end{enumerate}

-Summing up, given an oracle problem, such that there can be a unitary transformation between the corresponding input and output (\ref{inout}), the AK rule with $R=\frac{1}{2}$ defines a number of function evaluations required for its quantum solution.
+We call a) and b) \textit{the advanced knowledge rule}.
+Given an oracle problem, such that there can be a unitary transformation between the corresponding input (\ref{input}) and output (\ref{out}), this rule defines the number of function evaluations required for its solution with quantum retrocausality $R=\frac{1}{2}$.